-This summary highlights information contained elsewhere in this prospectus supplement.
-It is not complete and may not contain all of the information that is important to you.
-To understand this offering of common shares, you should read the entire prospectus supplement and accompanying prospectus carefully, especially the risk factors and federal income tax considerations.
+This prospectus supplement summary is not complete and may not contain all of the information that is important to you.
+To understand this offering of common shares, you should read the entire prospectus supplement, the accompanying prospectus and the documents incorporated by reference carefully, especially the risk factors and federal income tax considerations.